Surrey Yeomanry: French Revolutionary and Napoleonic Wars

-After Britain was drawn into the French Revolutionary Wars, Prime Minister William Pitt the Younger proposed on 14 March 1794 that the counties should form a force of Volunteer Yeoman Cavalry (Yeomanry) that could be called on by the King to defend the country against invasion or by the Lord Lieutenant to subdue any civil disorder within the county.
-Four Troops of Yeomanry were raised in Surrey on 9 May 1794, and were formed into a regiment in 1797 under the command of Lord Leslie (later 13th Earl of Rothes).
-Its headquarters was at Clapham and it recruited from London and its suburbs, many of those in its ranks being men of standing in the City of London.
+Following Britain's entry into the French Revolutionary Wars in 1793, British Prime Minister William Pitt the Younger proposed on 14 March 1794 that the counties should form a force of volunteer yeoman cavalry (which became known as the Yeomanry Cavalry) that could be called on by the Crown to defend the country against foreign invasion or by the Lord Lieutenant to suppress civil disorder within the county.
+Four troops of yeomanry were raised in Surrey on 9 May 1794, and were formed into a regiment in 1797 under the command of Lord Leslie.
+It was headquartered at Clapham and recruited from London and its suburbs, with many of those in its ranks being men of standing in the City of London.
 The troops were distributed as follows: